MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-couple-and-synchronize-records-manually.md

 > [!Note]
 > You can synchronise a single record from [!INCLUDE[crm_md](includes/crm_md.md)] automatically only when **Sync.
 Only Coupled Records** is disabled and the synchronisation direction is set to Bidirectional or From Integration Table on the **Integration Table Mapping** page for the record.
 For more information, see [Mapping the Tables and Fields to Synchronise](admin-how-to-modify-table-mappings-for-synchronization.md#creating-new-records).

+## <a name="to-couple-multiple-records-using-match-based-coupling"></a>To couple multiple records using match-based coupling

+You can specify the data to synchronise for an entity, such as a customer or contact, by coupling records based on matches.
+You can refine the matches by making the search case sensitive, and assigning a priority for each match.
+If no match is found, you can also specify that you want to create the entity in Dataverse.
+For more information, see [Customise the Match-Based Coupling](admin-how-to-set-up-a-dynamics-crm-connection.md#customize-the-match-based-coupling).

+1. In [!INCLUDE[prod_short](includes/prod_short.md)], open the list page for the record, such as the Customers or Contacts list pages.
+2. Choose the **Match-Based Coupling** action.
+3. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 ## <a name="to-synchronize-multiple-records"></a>To synchronise multiple records
 1. In [!INCLUDE[prod_short](includes/prod_short.md)], open the list page for the record, such as the Customers or Contacts list pages.